bennyy3/Battleship/README.md

 This javaFX application demonstrates my ability to develop software in java.
 This project required learning and enforcing all of the original game rules and a design plan for the application.

+Please Navigate to src -> battleship to examine the quality of my code

 Some key elements of this application include
 - Object oriented design
 - MVC